The Milky Way (1936 film): Plot

 Timid milkman Burleigh Sullivan works for the American company Sunflower Dairies.
-Two drunk men try to chat up Mae, Burleigh's sister, and he chances by.
-In an ensuing brawl, Speed McFarland, the world middleweight champion, gets knocked out (but Burleigh never in fact threw a punch; he merely ducked to get out of the way of a punch which brought the champ down).
+Two drunk men try to chat up Mae, Sullivan's sister, and he chances by.
+In an ensuing brawl, Speed McFarland, the world middleweight champion, gets knocked out, but Sullivan never in fact threw a punch; he merely ducked to get out of the way of a punch thrown by Speed's bodyguard which brought the champ down.
+When trying to explain what happened to Speed's boss, Gabby Sloan and others in view, the newspapers walk in on the aftermath that accidentally demonstrates Spider having knocked out Speed after Burleigh ducks again.